 7. I know where my food comes from

 A regular trip to a farmers market is one of the best ways to connect with where your food comes from.
 Meeting and talking to farmers and food artisans is a great opportunity to learn more about how and where food is produced.
 CUESA’s seller profiles that hang at the booths give you even more opportunities to learn about the people who work hard to bring you the most delicious and nutritious food around.
 Profiles, articles about sellers, and a map of farms are also available on this website.

 Those are just a few simple reasons why I love Farmer’s Markets.
 In Ontario we are really lucky to have many fine markets but I also get to travel the world and experience farmer’s markets in many other areas.
 I love that part of traveling because I get to try things that I have never seen in a Canadian farmers market and experience the local culture.

 The Best Farmer’s Markets in Toronto include some of the finest you will find in the world.
-This list will give you a great guide to the Best of Toronto’s markets.

 The Junction Market was founded in 2012 and it is a small but jam packed market in the heart of the Junction on Dundas Street West.
 Complete with artisanal foods from cheese to sausages the market is a local treat for those living in the area.
 Some of my favourites are the artisanal sausages and the wonderful Zimbabwean Pies at Mnandi, distinctly seasoned with spices imported from Zimbabwe these pies are full of meat and veggies and totally delicious.
 There is much to love in this market and I think I tasted it all.
 A few times a year the Market hosts an evening event consisting of a street party with tons of locally made and produced goodies.